 Just like you would with any other party, make sure you’re keeping important dates in mind when setting your day.
-Be considerate of holiday seasons, family birthdays, etc. Your engagement party should be within a few months of the proposal and before you dive deep into planning the wedding.
+You can have all of the event rental supplies you could ever want and it won’t matter if no one can make it!
+Consider the timing of holiday seasons, family birthdays, etc. Your engagement party should be within a few months of the proposal and before you dive deep into planning the wedding.

 Step 3: Pick a Venue

 You’ll want to choose a location that fits your guest count, matches the formality of your party, and stays within your budget.
 Engagement parties can be big or small, formal or informal — it is totally up to you!
+Part of these costs to consider are the venue cost, the size, the formality of the layout, and the cost of your event rental supplies like tables and chairs.
 Commonly, these events are held in a parent’s home or backyard, saving cost here and giving it that more relaxed feel.
-It’s also fun to do something a bit more formal and intimate, such as renting out a room in your most-loved restaurant or reserving some tables at your favorite speakeasy for a “cocktail hour” type celebration.
+It’s also fun to do something a bit more formal and intimate, such as renting out a room in your most-loved restaurant or reserving some chairs and tables at your favorite speakeasy for a “cocktail hour” type celebration.